 You know what, there are some pretty crazy things hackers can do with technology, but if you want to kill someone, the most effective way is still taking a gun and shooting them.
 The cyberattacks that are making huge headlines aren’t typically about Rube Goldbergian murders through technology, but more about fairly basic theft with major real-world consequences.

-The show fails reality in the outlandish lengths it goes to put technology in the defendant’s seat, and it feels like it was written by someone’s mom shortly after opening her first e-mail account (sorry, moms!).
-The more of this show you see, the less you’ll know about technology.
+The show fails reality in the outlandish lengths it goes to put technology in the defendant’s seat, and it feels like it was written by someone who’s just opened their first e-mail account.
+The more you watch of this show, the less accurate your understanding of technology will be.

 2. Sense8 (Netflix)